Darkhyp/DICOMtoSVS/README.md

 Installation instructions and usage (Windows executable):
 - end-users must seek the validation of their information technology service management before using the application on an institutional device
 - download the DICOMtoSVS.zip file at: pending
-- decompress the file in your local disk, ending up with a DICOMtoSVS folder containing a DICOMtoSVS.exe file and a _internals folder, containing required files to run the executable.
-Do not separate the _internals folder from the exe file.
+- decompress the file in your local disk, ending up with a DICOMtoSVS folder containing a DICOMtoSVS.exe file and a _internal folder, containing required files to run the executable.
+Do not separate the _internal folder from the exe file.
 - optional: create a desktop shortcut of the .exe file (right-clik, create shortcut)
 - when running the .exe file for the first time, Windows will display a warning message "unknown publisher".
 This is an expected behavior from Windows.
 - ruuning the .exe file will launch a command prompt and, a few seconds later, another window to select the arguments for the WSI conversion